finmath/finmath-lib/README.md

 	Long getID();
 	Map<Long, RandomVariableInterface> getGradient();

-The method getGradient will return a map providing the first order differentiation of the given random variable (this) with respect to *all* its input <code>RandomVariableDifferentiableInterface</code>s (leave nodes).
+The method <code>getGradient</code> will return a map providing the first order differentiation of the given random variable (this) with respect to *all* its input <code>RandomVariableDifferentiableInterface</code>s (leave nodes).
 To get the differentiation with respect to a specific object use